Join Our Team

 Be a Teen Docent!
 (Students Ages 14 – 18)

-BAM's award-winning Teen Docent program will be delayed for the 2020 – 21 school year due to ongoing health and safety concerns from COVID-19.
+BAM's award-winning Teen Docent program will start again in early 2022.
+For the 2021–22 school year, we are limiting the class to 15 teens; participants will be required to wear masks at all times while they're in the Museum.
+Recruitment for the program is currently closed.
 Please sign up for our Youth and Family Programs email to stay up to date with our Teen Docent schedule.

 (log in required)